paulsri/alfred-airpods-selector/README.md

 > To Disable AirPods:
 > `airpods off`

-*Note: You can type anythning after 'airpods' except 'off' to enable the AirPods audio source.*
+*Note: You can type anything after 'airpods' except 'off' to enable the AirPods audio source.*